-The TPICS research and deliverables were focused on U.S. highway projects (although a few international projects were included to test the validity of the approach using data from outside the U.S.).
-As described above, the total number of cases was eventually set at 100, with 11 project types and coverage for most of the broadly defined regions of the U.S. Selecting the cases and designing the data and analytic systems involved a number of choices and careful balancing of the needs of the research versus the available cases and data.
+The TPICS research and deliverables were focused on US highway projects (although a few international projects were included to test the validity of the approach using data from outside the US).
+As described above, the total number of cases was eventually set at 100, with 11 project types and coverage for most of the broadly defined regions of the US Selecting the cases and designing the data and analytic systems involved a number of choices and careful balancing of the needs of the research versus the available cases and data.
 Some of the key characteristics of the cases and considerations related to selecting specific locations and data are described below.
 The key characteristics described below include:

-- Project Types and Locations
+- Project types and locations;

-- Data Collected
+- Data collected;

-- Project Impact Measures
+- Project impact measures.

-Project Types and Locations
+Project types and locations

 The case study dataset was designed to cover the full range of highway-related facilities, including: intercity highways, urban beltways and local access roads, as well as local bridge and interchange projects.
 In addition, highway/rail projects were included, including: both intermodal freight terminals and intermodal transit terminals.
-Cases were selected to a cover a wide range of project types, spanning different regions of the U.S. and different types of urban/rural settings and economic distress levels.
-The initial 100 cases were distributed as follows.
+Cases were selected to a cover a wide range of project types, spanning different regions of the US and different types of urban/rural settings and economic distress levels.
+The initial 100 cases were distributed as shown in Table 1.